Ladyhabz1/react-hooks-state/README.md

 to explore state in more depth, the [new React docs][react docs beta] have a great section on learning about state with example code to explore.

-You can fork and clone this lesson's repository if you'd like to see a working version of a component that uses state and explore the code.
+You can fork and clone this lesson's repository if you had like to see a working version of a component that uses state and explore the code.

 ## What's state?